 What is the Occupational Health and Safety Act?

-The Ontario Occupational Health and Safety Act (OHSA) sets out the rights and duties of employers and employees in the workplace, as well as the procedures for dealing with safety risks in the workplace.
-The purpose of the Act is to protect workers from health and safety hazards on the job.
-The rules and regulations contained in the OHSA are mandatory legal requirements that all employers must follow.
+The Ontario Occupational Health and Safety Act (OHSA) sets out the duties of employers in protecting workers from health and safety hazards on the job.
+Dealing with safety risks and following the rules and regulations of the OHSA are mandatory legal requirements for all Ontario employers.

-- Inform, instruct, and train its employees regarding health and safety in the workplace;
+- Inform, instruct, and train employees regarding health and safety in the workplace;

-- Have a system in place for ensuring the safety of its workers;
+- Have a system in place for ensuring the safety of workers;

-- Create a program and policy that sets out how it will monitor health and safety, workplace harassment and workplace violence in the workplace;
+- Create a program and policy that sets out how they will monitor health and safety, workplace harassment and workplace violence;

 - Maintain a program and policy for reporting workplace injuries and illnesses to the Ontario Ministry of Labour;